-You need to run the following utilities as administrator.
-Otherwise, you’ll get the error A required privilege is not held by the client or similar when loading the hive.
+You may need to run some of the following utilities as administrator.
+Otherwise, the error A required privilege is not held by the client or similar when loading the hive. might be shown.

 Keyfinder retrieves product keys from unbootable Windows installations.
 It also has a community-updated configuration file that retrieves product keys for many other applications.

 From the Tools menu, click Load Hive… and select your offline Windows directory.
 The directory structure must be intact (

 Windows\System32\config) as KeyFinder doesn’t allow you to choose the